Empowering Communities, Protecting Animals

 Our funding approach is multifaceted.
 We not only sell our handmade, crafted items at local markets and through online platforms, but we also actively seek support from donors who are passionate about animal welfare and community wellbeing.

-Involving Children in Our Mission
+Involving The Children

 Community Outreach

-The Yellow Collar Initiative
+Yellow Collar Initiative

 In our efforts to help track animals free from rabies, we have introduced the Yellow Collar Initiative.
 Every vaccinated animal is adorned with a yellow collar with a unique identifier number, made by our women’s collectives, which serves as a visible indicator of their vaccination status.
 This not only keeps the community informed but also ensures the safety of the animals.